yohanzytoon/resumeAI/README.md

 - **OpenAI API Errors:**
   The app includes retry logic for transient errors.
 If you continue to experience issues, verify your API key and review your OpenAI account usage/quota.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- OpenAI for providing powerful language models and APIs.
-- The developers of Streamlit, PyMuPDF, python-docx, NumPy, scikit-learn, tiktoken, and tenacity for their excellent tools and libraries.